Agent J travels back in time to the 1960s, to stop an alien from assassinating his friend Agent K and changing history.

 One of the things I liked best in this second sequel was Michael Stuhlbarg as an alien called Griffin.
 He plays an Arcadian which means he can see minutes into the future and predict multiple outcomes.
 His melancholy performance suggests the pleasure of memory and the grief of loss.
 This dovetails into the movie’s slightly-too-neat, but surprisingly emotional climax and reminded me once again, that Smith can be a wonderful actor when he is called upon to be more than a wise-ass.

 MEN IN BLACK 3 has been spoken of as a return to form by those critics who hated MIB2.
-As a reviewer in the minority who actually enjoyed that first sequel, I would have to say MIB3 was diverting entertainment, but not a movie I felt had to be made.
-For those with a yen to inhabit the jokey, darkly-tinged world of MIB once more, you will be well-served by what director Sonnfeld has on offer this time.
+I actually enjoyed that first sequel, and would say this return to the jokey, darkly-tinged world of MIB is a fitting finale to Barry Sonnenfeld’s witty, visually innovative, comedic sci-fi trilogy.